Brian Anderson Player Props: Brewers vs. Twins

-The Milwaukee Brewers, including Brian Anderson (.184 slugging percentage in past 10 games, including zero homers), battle starting pitcher Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+The Milwaukee Brewers, including Brian Anderson (.211 slugging percentage in past 10 games, including zero homers), battle starter Bailey Ober and the Minnesota Twins at Target Field, Wednesday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Athletics.
+In his most recent appearance, he went 1-for-4 with a double against the Twins.

 Brian Anderson Game Info & Props vs. the Twins